 Matthew 22:15-21

-Discussion for the Caesar vs. God Lesson Plan
+Discussion for the Lesson Plan on Citizenship

 In this gospel, the Pharisees are trying to trap Jesus.
 They know that the people hate living under Roman rule and they long for a Messiah who will overthrow the Romans.
 And they also know that the Romans enforce their laws brutally and that opposing them can land a person in deep trouble.